skimotv/SkimoTeamsConnector/README.md

 Allow users to login to Microsoft account using OAuth 2.0

-Retrieve a list of teams that the user is a member of

-Retrieve a list of items in the selected team's drive
+Retrieve a list of all Items in a User's OneDrive

-Retrieve a list of calls from the items in the drive
+Retrieve a list of calls from a specific folder in OneDrive

 Display a list of teams calls on the skimo website for the user